root-project/root/README/ReleaseNotes/v608/index.md

 Add a new mode for `TClass::SetCanSplit` (2) which indicates that this class and any derived class should not be split.
 This included a rework the mechanism checking the base classes.
 Instead of using `InheritsFrom`, which lead in some cases, including the case where the class derived from an STL collection, to spurrious autoparsing (to look at the base class of the collection!), we use a custom walk through the tree of base classes that checks their value of `fCanSplit`.
 This also has the side-effect of allowing the extension of the concept 'base class that prevent its derived class from being split' to any user class.
 This fixes [ROOT-7972].

 ### Dictionaries

+* Add the -excludePath option to rootcling to forbid dictionaries to remember include paths expressed in the command line invocation.
 * Genreflex and rootcling cannot generate capability files anymore.
 * Fix ROOT-7760: Fully allow the usage of the dylib extension on OSx.
 * Fix ROOT-7879: Prevent LinkDef files to be listed in a rootmap file and use (as the user actually expects) the header files #included in the linkdef file, if any, as the top level headers.